canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 : This approach can be expanded to create more complex user interfaces with multiple GUI applications.
 However, this will require more advanced window management and is considered outside the scope of this guide.

 positive
-: The combination of Snap, the "mir-kiosk" Wayland server and Ubuntu Core ensures reliability and security of any graphical embedded device application.
+: The combination of Snap, the "mir-kiosk" Wayland server and Ubuntu Core ensures the reliability and security of any graphical embedded device application.

 ### What you'll learn